nisra-explore/northern-ireland-greenhouse-gas-inventory/README.md

 ## Updating manually

-To manually update the website copy the contents of the `docs` folder in the dev repository found at https://github.com/NISRA-Tech-Lab/04-daera-ghg _[Note: update URL after handover]_
+To manually update the website copy the contents of the `docs` folder in the dev repository found at [on DAERA Climate Stats organisation](https://github.com/DAERA-Climate-Stats/GHGI-DASH-DEV)

 ## Updating via Github Actions